The nutrition toolbox to generate in silico diets

 - pointsModelSln - The solution structure for the optimisation that found the dietary changes.

-- menuChanges - A table with the changes in diet food items or dietary metabolites as printed on the terminal.
+- menuChanges - A table with the changes in database equivalents or dietary metabolites as printed on the terminal.

 - macroChanges - A table with the original and new macronutrient distrubutions and the relative changes between the two.